isomerpages/moe-bukitmerahsec/_more-on-this-cca/Basketball/ActiveSG BAS Basketball Development League 2018.md

 We celebrate the ‘Resilient’ spirit of Merahans!
 Congratulations to our B Division Basketball Girls for being the 1st Runner Up in the ActiveSG-BAS Basketball Development League 2018.
 Great teamwork!
 Great Basketball Action!
 Great Supporters!
 Well done Merahans!

 <img src="/images/bb8.png" style="width:80%">

+Please upload the rest of the pictures here.